Wills & Estates Law

 - Enduring Power of Attorney – this document says who can make decisions on your behalf if you lose the capacity to make your own decisions.

 - Advanced Health Directive – this document specifies what medical treatment you do (and do not) authorise to be used if you are in a terminal or critical health stage.

 - Will – this document specifies who has the responsibility of sorting out your affairs, and who is to receive your estate.
 This document only comes into effect when you die.

 These documents are needed when the unexpected happens in life.
 This could be something as simple as you are travelling and need someone to be able to sign documents on your behalf.
 It could be because you become seriously sick or injured and cannot make decisions while you are being medically treated.
 Or, it could be because someone has died leaving money or property.

 What is a will and what does it do?

-- who is going to be in charge of your estate (your executor)
+- Who is going to be in charge of managing your estate (your executor).

-Let Integrated Family Law show you how you can focus on what matters to you … your assets, your family, your wishes … and leave the legalities to us!
+Let Integrated Family Law show to make sure that your documents focus on what matters to you … your family, your assets, your wishes … and leave the legal worries and trouble shooting to us.

 What doesn’t a will do?

-A will has no effect until the maker has passed away.
-There is no guidance or legal effect if you were to become seriously, or even critically ill.
+A Will has no effect until the Will-maker has passed away.
+Your Will cannot do anything at all until then, and it doesn’t give any guidance or assistance if you were to become seriously, or even critically ill.